 Elections - The majority of the costs of administering the London Assembly, Mayor of London, and a potential General Election, in 2024 will be reclaimed from the Greater London Authority (GLA) and the UK Government's Consolidated Fund.
-As the criteria for reclaiming costs have not yet been set, there is a risk that the Council may incur costs which cannot be reclaimed which would need to be funded corporately.
+As the criteria for reclaiming costs becomes clearer, there is a risk that the Council will incur costs which cannot be reclaimed which would need to be funded corporately.
 Any such costs will fall in the 2024-25 financial year.